I wonder what the shepherds did

 and I’m out hoping to hear angels . . .

 instead I am met by these words:

 hope runs like a hound for my heart;

 peace disquiets as it comforts.

-stack these words like wood for a fire,
+stack up the words like wood for fire,